 recommended to install the version of Go that our continuous integration is

 running.
-As of last update, it should be Go version 1.17
+As of last update, the Go version should be 1.18

 Gitea makes heavy use of Make to automate tasks and improve development.
 This guide covers how to install Make.